demisto/content/Packs/Viper/Integrations/Viper/README.md

 Viper is a binary analysis and management framework.
-This integration was integrated and tested with version xx of Viper

 ## Configure Viper on Cortex XSOAR